-The drawing that was submitted with his patent application is shown in Figure 7.
-The specification of Beers' letters patent is provided in Appendix 11.
-His wife's protector instrument inserted a hoop covered by a oil-silk membrane that prevented semen from entering the uterus.
-An interesting feature of the patent specification is that is explicitly stated that it was intended to prevent pregnancy, a risky venture at the time.
+The drawing that was submitted with his patent application is shown in Fig. 29.7.
+The specification of Beers's letters patent is provided in Appendix A Beers.
+His Wife's Protector instrument, a simple diaphragm-like device, inserted a hoop covered by an oil-silk membrane that prevented semen from entering the uterus.
+An interesting feature of the patent specification is that it explicitly stated that it was intended to prevent pregnancy, a risky venture at the time.
 Cervical caps and diaphragms also were introduced in the 1800s.
-The left panel of Figure 8 shows a late 18th century German pessary.
+The left panel of Fig. 29.8 shows a late 19th century German pessary.
 The pessary was an intracervical device (IUC).
 It worked after conception by provoking a foreign inflammatory reaction that stops a newly fertilized embryo from implanting and growing in the lining of the uterus.